 Emma Yang earned an impressive 4th place in the U13G category and secured 13th place in the U15G category.

-From May 10th to 11th, nine BTT members competed in the Northeast Regional Championships held at at Westchester TTC, joining a field of 188 young players.
-(Results to be summarized.)
+From May 10th to 11th, BTT members competed in 2025 USATT Northeast Regional Championships at Westchester TTC, joining a field of 203 players.

 From February 13th to 17th, seven BTT members competed in the 2025 Junior National Ranking Tournament I at Westchester TTC, joining a field of 229 young players.